cappelnord/life-codes-runtime/Readme.md

 *Not yet implmeneted.* Called when a command retires (is replaced by a new command).

 #### `on_pattern_finish: {|event, cmd, ctx, family| ...}`
-Is called for event type families for every event before it is played.
+Is called for event type families for every event before it is played. `event` holds all values that were generated from the pattern chain of the command.

 ### Block Lifecycle Functions